-The only kind of salmon fishing allowed at Lake Sammamish is for hatchery coho salmon, which are raised and released at a hatchery in Issaquah Creek and pass through the giant lake on their way to and from the Pacific Ocean.
+The only kind of salmon fishing allowed at Lake Sammamish under the permanent rules is for hatchery coho salmon, which are raised and released at a hatchery in Issaquah Creek and pass through the giant lake on their way to and from the Pacific Ocean.

 Any other types of salmon you might catch here, including kokanee, must be released unharmed if caught at Lake Sammamish, unless the Washington Department of Fish and Wildlife decides to open a fishery under emergency rules.

 Anglers are permitted to take up to four coho salmon in season, which starts in October and November, when the larger salmon are in the lake.